 - b.
-Our universe is made up of: - thousands of millions of galaxies that are each made up of thousands of millions of stars - our Sun is one of thousands of millions of stars in our galaxy called the Milky Way. - c.
-Planets orbit the Sun and a moon is a natural satellite of a planet.
-Artificial satellites orbit the Earth and can be in geostationary or low polar orbits. - d.
-Gravity provides the centripetal force that keeps planets and satellites (both natural and artificial) in orbit.
+Our universe is made up of: - thousands of millions of galaxies that are each made up of thousands of millions of stars - our Sun is one of thousands of millions of stars in our galaxy called the Milky Way. - d.
+Gravity provides the centripetal force that keeps planets and satellites (both natural and artificial) in orbit. - e.

-e.
 The force of gravity acts towards the centre of the orbit.
-This unbalanced force causes acceleration towards the centre of the orbit, changing the direction of motion of the body (its velocity) but not its speed.
+This unbalanced force causes acceleration towards the centre of the orbit, changing the direction tof motion of the body (its velocity) but not its speed.